rushindrareddyyasa/FIFA23_Analysis/README.md

 ## 📁 Files Included

-- `analysis_commented.ipynb`: Python notebook used for data cleaning and feature engineering.
+- `raw_fifa23_data.csv`: The original FIFA 23 dataset used for analysis.
-- `dashboard_image.png`: Snapshot of the final Power BI dashboard.
+- `analysis.ipynb`: Python notebook used for data cleaning and feature engineering.
-- `dashboard_video.mp4`: A short demo video of the interactive dashboard (to be added).
+- `dashboard.mp4`: A short demo video of the interactive dashboard (to be added).

 ## 🔍 Key Highlights from the Notebook